Advice on how public bodies can support the Homes for Ukraine scheme.

 By adopting the super sponsor approach, the Welsh Government has committed to provide support for the individuals and families on arrival into the UK.
 We have developed support services to provide UK-based transport, accommodation, wraparound services and to work with local authorities to secure ongoing accommodation during their stay in Wales.

 We work closely with local authorities and the third sector to provide a warm welcome through this initial accommodation and support package.
-Once arrivals are matched into longer-term accommodation, the local authority provides ongoing support and uses the national data platform to record people’s location and progress to access funding.
+Once arrivals are supported into longer-term accommodation, the local authority provides ongoing support and uses the national data platform to record people’s location and progress to access funding.

 Role of local authorities